What are advantages & disadvantages(limitations) of Trial Balance?

-Are you all excited to know the advantages and disadvantages of Trial Balance?
-Let's dive into it.
-We shall discuss it in simple terms
+Are you all excited to know the advantages (merits) and disadvantages (limitations) of the Trial Balance?

 Uses of Trial Balance